wearpants/instrument/doc/basic_use.rst

 ...         yield x * x
 ...         x += 1

-Timing iterators is tricky. :func:`instrument.iter`, :func:`instrument.each` and :func:`instrument.first` record metrics for time and element count for iteratables.
+Timing iterators is tricky. :func:`iter`, :func:`each` and :func:`first` record metrics for time and element count for iteratables.

 >>> import instrument

-Wrap an iterator in :func:`instrument.iter` to time how long it takes to consume
+Wrap an iterator in :func:`iter` to time how long it takes to consume
 entirely:

 >>> underlying = math_is_hard(5)